Course organiser and co-lecturer: Economic Sociology: Theories and Enquiries SCIL10077

 [reviewed in Science and Society, Radical Philosophy, Marx & Philosophy Review of Books and Political Studies Review]

-Coombs, N and Thiemann, M. (2021) Recentering central banks: State, economy, and central bank effects, working paper.
+Coombs, N and Thiemann, M. (2021) Recentering central banks: Theorising state-economy boundaries as central bank effects, working paper.

 Coombs, N. (2020) What do stress tests test?
 Experimentation, demonstration and the sociotechnical performance of regulatory science, The British Journal of Sociology, 71(3): 520-536.